yyyuechen/AI-Omics-for-Cancer-Regulatory-Gene-Identification/README.md

 ## Citation

 This repository is a reproduction-oriented workflow based on a published study of AFB1-induced hepatocellular carcinoma.
-Please cite the original paper if you use this workflow in your research.
+Please cite the original paper if you use this workflow in your research: Gao J, Zhang M, Chen Q, Ye K, Wu J, Wang T, Zhang P, Feng G. Integrating machine learning and molecular docking to decipher the molecular network of aflatoxin B1-induced hepatocellular carcinoma.
+International Journal of Surgery.
+2025 Jul 1;111(7):4539-49.